-- (1) Connect the interface with the bus, e.g., MDT USB Interface - (2) Switch on bus voltage - (3) Press the programming button at the device (red programming LED lights) - (4) Loading of the physical address out of the ETS-Software by using the interface (red LED goes off as soon as this process was completed successfully) - (5) Loading of the application, with requested parameterization - (6) If the device is enabled, you can test the requested functions (also possible by using the ETS-Software)
+- (1) Connect the interface with the bus, e.g., MDT USB Interface - (2) Switch on bus voltage - (3) Press the programming button at the device (red programming LED lights).
+With the SCN-P360L2.03, programming mode is activated by holding the supplied magnet against the reed switch (red programming LED lights up). - (4) Loading of the physical address out of the ETS-Software by using the interface (red LED goes off as soon as this process was completed successfully) - (5) Loading of the application, with requested parameterization - (6) If the device is enabled, you can test the requested functions (also possible by using the ETS-Software)